 In his years of testifying in Trenton, Goldstein said Cardinale has been a fierce opponent to cannabis legislation.

 Goldstein said cannabis homegrow came out of the Compassionate Use Medical Marijuana Act (CUMMA) Act at the 11th hour when it was being debated in the legislature in 2009.

-State Senator Vin Gopal (D-Monmouth) said he was in favor of medical cannabis homegrow last year as did Shaya Brodchandel of Harmony dispensary in his position as New Jersey Cannabis Trade Association (NJCTA ) President.
+State Senator Vin Gopal (D-Monmouth) said he favored medical cannabis homegrow last year, as did Shaya Brodchandel of Harmony dispensary in his position as New Jersey Cannabis Trade Association (NJCTA ) President.
 The NJCTA represents the dispensary license holders in the state.